geokapp/arc-variants/README.md

 ### 4. Other Options

-Other options to pass to arc-variants are
+Other options to pass to arc-variants are:

+    -p, --dpi       Set a custom DPI value for the high DPI variants.
+The default is 140.
     -o, --original  Preserve the original assets of the vanilla Arc theme.
     -c, --clear     Delete all the generated folder inside the tool's folder.
     -h, --help      Print a help message.